IDSF21/assignment-2-specteross/README.md

 ## 2.3 Other Visual Encodings Considered
 I also considered the following visual encodings:
-1. Using a heatmap in Part 1 for showing accidents by hour of day on one axis and crash date on the other axis, but didn't use this as variations in frequency of hour of day by date or by month is not that high.
+- Using a heatmap in Part 1 for showing accidents by hour of day on one axis and crash date on the other axis, but didn't use this as variations in frequency of hour of day by date or by month is not that high.
 Accidents commonly occur during high traffic times like 2-5pm and not as much in the wee hours of the night like 2-5am.
 Thus, a time series line chart that allows viewing the data by any of date, day of week, or hour of day (as per user's choice) felt more useful.
-2. Using grouped bar charts instead of stacked bar charts in Part 2 for showing accidents.
+- Using grouped bar charts instead of stacked bar charts in Part 2 for showing accidents.
 However, I decided stacked bar charts are more useful as I am comparing absolute numbers not percentages of different categories.
 For instance, in a grouped bar chart, Fatal accidents will always be a meek small bar on the side of all accidents, and it makes more sense to show them as "a part" of all accidents rather than comparing them.
-3. Using pie charts to display percentages of accidents of various types, which I didn't include as I made three other visualizations and didn't want to make the application too complex.
+- Using pie charts to display percentages of accidents of various types, which I didn't include as I made three other visualizations and didn't want to make the application too complex.

 ## 2.4 Data Availability
 I read in one of our IDS required readings that good data science application should allow useres to export the underlying data for their own further analysis.
 Thus, I  worked on adding an Export to Excel functionality that lazily exports the data when a user clicks on export, as per user selected filters on the sidebar.
 The process does not happen at startup and does not affect application load time.

 # 3 Development Process
-This was a solo project.
+This was a **solo project**.

 I spent about 15 hours in total on this homoework.
 - ~2 hours on browsing different datasets on Kaggle and data.gov and selecting this dataset